Nonac/PIMS/Report/System_implementation/TaoXu.md

 Our server will then decide the right operation for that barrier (e.g. open or not).
 After the user passes the barrier, they can switch off the M5StickC to save energy.
 Or they can leave it on if they wish, even if it is still detectable by the barrier.
 Our server is smart enough to know which device to check next.

-Currently, our barriers(M5Stacks) treats our keys (M5StickCs) equally as other Bluetooth devices.
+Currently, our barriers(M5Stacks) treat our keys (M5StickCs) equally as other Bluetooth devices.
 The only difference between our keys and other devices are the Bluetooth addresses of our keys are registered on our server.
 Therefore, our actual keys are Bluetooth addresses.